Peter-SB/Go-Chat-App/README.md

 ## 🤝 Contact

-Feel free to reach out if you have questions about the project or would like to collaborate.
+Please reach out if you have questions, always happy to talk!

 - **Email**: peterboughton11@gmail.com
 - **LinkedIn**: [LinkedIn](https://www.linkedin.com/in/peter-semrau-boughton/)